Ethernet IEEE 802.3 Includes:

 - Use the CSMA/CD access method with support for one repeater per collision domain The CSMA/CD anti-collision scheme was well established and has worked well.

 Like 10Base-T and 100Base-T, the predecessors of Gigabit Ethernet, the system is a physical (PHY) and media access control (MAC) layer technology, specifying the Layer 2 data link layer of the OSI protocol model.
 It complements upper-layer protocols TCP and IP, which specify the Layer 4 transport and Layer 3 network portions and enable communications between applications.

-The data is transmitted along the twisted pair wires.
+The data is transmitted along the twisted pair wires within the Ethernet cable.
 One wire is used for the positive and one for the negative side of the waveform, i.e. send and return.
 As the two signals are the inverse of each other any radiation is cancelled out.
 Similarly the scheme provides noise immunity on reception as well.
-From the table the lines are labelled RD for received data and TD for transmitted data.
+From the table below the lines are labelled RD for received data and TD for transmitted data.